hypermine-bc/labs/content/posts/metaverse-and-did.md

 I hope you got the point.
 So what is the right way to prove identity online?

-## So how do we identify ourselves internet?
+## So How Do We Identify Ourselves On The Internet?

 **Biometric**